FThompson/FormPersistence.js/README.md

 }
 ```

-If you tried to set up form persistence normally on this form, the tag data would not be loaded successfully because the script would be unable to find the tag inputs in the document.
+If you try to set up form persistence normally on this form, the tag elements would not be created because the script would simply be searching for inputs named `tag` in the document.
 This scenario requires custom value functions.

 ```javascript
 let valueFunctions = {